 Get help now

-Can bailiffs take my car if it's on HP?
+Can bailiffs take my car if it is on HP?

 Bailiffs can only take goods that belong to you.
-This means they’re not allowed to take goods bought through hire purchase agreements because they still belong to the lender at this point.
+This means they cannot take goods on HP agreements because they still belong to the lender.
 Find out more about what bailiffs can take.

 Can I sell goods on hire purchase?

-Goods on HP don’t belong to you until you’ve made the last payment.
+Goods on HP do not belong to you until you have made the last payment.

-This means they’re not yours to sell, so you’re breaking the law if you do this, and the creditor may take criminal action against you.
+You would be breaking the law if you did this, and the creditor could take criminal action against you.

 What are hire purchase balloon payments?